This blog post was originally posted on March 28th, 2016 and was updated on November 16th, 2017.

 4. Plaza de la Merced

-There's always something going on at this square—people walking their dogs, kids playing outside, and sometimes even a little pop-up market.
-In fact, Plaza de la Merced is a meeting spot for many malagueños, as well as a must-visit spot for fans of the city's favorite son: Pablo Picasso.
-His birth house is located in the plaza and in front of it there is a statue of the man himself, enjoying the Malaga sun.
+In fact, Plaza de la Merced is a meeting spot for many malagueños.
+It's also a must-visit for fans of the city's favorite son: Pablo Picasso.
+His birth house is located in the plaza and in front of it there's a statue of the man himself, enjoying the Malaga sun.

 Insider's Tip: Rub the Picasso statue on his head—locals believe it will help his creativity rub off on you!